Wallace Stegner’s Beyond the Hundred Meridian

 He also became known as the great promoter of the west, but he played lose with the truth.
 In fact, he was great liar.
 The Colorado River, according to Gilpin, cut across lands of wonderous agricultural potential.
 He also described several plateaus - all lacking water - which he claimed were farming paradises.

 Even though his pronouncements were pure fabrications, people believed him – or wanted to believe him.
 Gilpin's vision became a part of the West's mythology, one in which politicians, businessman and newspaper editors bought into.

 Powell, on the other hand was a scientist, and science takes time.
 It requires research and careful planning, not Gilpin’s careless prophesies.

 Powell would eventually become one of the nation's experts on the West, on its topography, climate, and geology.

 Stegner uses Gilpin as a literary device.
-Gilpin represents one view of the west and throughout Beyond the Hundred Meridian, Gilpin’s views are counterpoised against Powell’s.
+Gilpin represents one view of the west while Powell represents another.
+Throughout Beyond the Hundred Meridian, Gilpin’s views are counterpoised against Powell’s.

 * Background on William Gilpin from a River Running West

 With the conclusion of the Civil War, the Federal government wanted to find out more about the west.
 What mineral resources were there?
 Could it be farmed?
 How easily could it be settled?
 Moreover, maps were badly needed.
 With this in mind, from 1867 to 1879, legislators on Capitol Hill sponsored what came to be known as the four "Great Western Surveys."

 The men placed in charge of the surveys include:

 Dr. Ferdinand Hayden.
 A geologist, he started out with a Nebraska survey.
 Then he organized an expedition to Yellowstone (painter Thomas Moran and photographer Henry Jackson were with him on the Yellowstone expedition).
 He follow the Yellowstone expedition with exploring trips to the Tetons and to the Colorado Rockies.